 Before the adoption of project management software, many people managed their projects in spreadsheets.
 Therefore, they often prefer this view, especially when first adopting software as it’s the most familiar to them.

-While the table view offers many of the organizational benefits of a spreadsheet, it’s attached to the work, updated in real time, and is easily customizable so you can format the data for quick decision making.
+While the table view offers many of the organizational benefits of a spreadsheet, it’s attached to the work, updated in real-time, and is easily customizable so you can format the data for quick decision making.
 In other words, it removes the risk of manual updates that’s inherent to spreadsheets.

 When to use it:

 The table view is also convenient if you’re updating the comments, progress, resources, or statuses of multiple tasks within the project.
-Viewing data this way makes it quick and easy to ensure all the important details are in place and accounted for.
+Viewing data this way makes it quick and easy to ensure all the essential details are in place and accounted for.

 Gantt chart view